ajimsofwan/vue-chat/README.md

 ## Demo

-You can play the game online at [Demo Link](https://ajimsofwan.github.io/vue-chat/).
+You can see the demo at [https://ajimsofwan.github.io/vue-chat/](https://ajimsofwan.github.io/vue-chat/).

 ## Features